AY25-26-Sem-1-SC2002-SDDA-Group-1/sc2002-oop-assignment/docs/UML.md

 - Students cannot reapply to internships they manually withdrew from.
 - When an internship is full (confirmed ≥ `maxSlots`), new applications are assigned `Queued` status.

-**Queue Processing**:
+**Waitlist Processing (v3.0.0)**:

+- Company representatives can batch approve applications with max slot enforcement.
+- Applications exceeding available slots are automatically added to waitlist with priority ordering.
-- When a `Confirmed` student withdraws, the system automatically processes the waitlist.
+- When a `Confirmed` student withdraws (approved by staff), the system automatically promotes the next waitlisted application.
-- The oldest `Queued` application (by `appliedDate`) is promoted to `Confirmed`.
-- All other applications for that student are automatically withdrawn.
-- Process repeats until all available slots are filled or queue is exhausted.
+- Company representatives can manually reorder the waitlist at any time based on student profiles.
+- Company representatives can manually promote specific applications from the waitlist.
+- Waitlist is managed by `WaitlistManager` service following SOLID principles.
-- Queue is processed during withdrawal approval by career center staff.
+- Auto-promotion displays `[AUTO-PROMOTION]` message during withdrawal approval.

 **Status Transitions**: